rossberg/camp/README.txt

 Although I use it myself every day, there may be bugs and hick-ups.
 You have been warned.

-This README is intentionally written in retro format.
+This README is intentionally written in retro style.

 [1] https://en.wikipedia.org/wiki/Winamp